Piloumpicou/ADA-Unexpected-Match/project/README.md

 For the third milestone, we will apply the analysis of the Million Song Dataset subset to the whole dataset.
 In particular, we want to:

- - Determine which features or combination of features make a song popular
+ - Determine which attributes or combination of attributes make a song popular
  - Determine whether some lyrics or words are often found in popular songs, using the musiXmatch dataset
- - Determine whether these features have actually evolved over time or not
+ - Determine whether these attributes have actually evolved over time or not

+We will probably continue using the Million Song Dataset subset when trying out new ideas, and then apply them on the whole dataset if the results seem interesting.